babel/website/docs/v7-migration.md

 ## [Yearly Preset Deprecations](/blog/2017/12/27/nearing-the-7.0-release.html#deprecated-yearly-presets-eg-babel-preset-es20xx)

-The "env" preset has been out for more than a year now, and completely replaces some of the presets we've had/suggested earlier.
+The "env" preset has been out for more than a year now, and completely replaces some of the presets we've had and suggested earlier.

 - `babel-preset-es2015`
 - `babel-preset-es2016`